NVIDIA/cloud-native-stack/install-guides/NGC_Registry_Guide_v1.0.md

 ### NGC Support Services

-NGC Support Services provides enterprise-grade support to ensure optimal performance and maximized system utility for NGC-Ready systems.
+NGC Support Services provides enterprise-grade support to ensure optimal performance and maximized system utility for NVIDIA Certified System.
 The support service is purchased through NVIDIA's OEM partners.
 The service gives enterprise customers direct phone access to NVIDIA's subject matter experts to quickly address L1 through L3 software issues during local business hours or via web and email.
 This support for open source AI software combined with the OEM's hardware support gives enterprises to build optimized AI solutions at scale, minimize system downtime and accelerate their time to solution.

 NGC support services cover machine learning, deep learning and inference containers available from NGC, running on both bare metal or virtual machines.
 Support is also provided for CUDA and associated drivers.
 Below is the breakdown of the various softwares that are covered under the contract.
 The OEM partner is typically responsible for providing support at the hardware and OS level with additional support for container orchestration tools.